-Don’t get me wrong.
-I use coupons whenever the opportunity presents itself.
-After all, it often makes good financial sense to clip coupons to save money on groceries.
-But extreme couponing takes this otherwise good personal finance practice and throws it completely over the top.
+Take coupons, for instance.
+Clipping coupons to save money on groceries is a sensible idea.
+But so-called extreme couponing takes this otherwise good personal finance practice and throws it completely over the top.

-Never mind that, oftentimes, those seemingly ubiquitous examples of people getting a thousand bucks worth of groceries for pennies on the dollar, are the arguably the result of coupon fraud.
-The reality is that folks who are spending more than an hour or so a week clipping coupons are at risk of wasting valuable time that, all things considered, could be used much more cost-effectively doing something else.
+The reality is that people who spend more than an hour or so per week clipping coupons are probably wasting valuable time that could be used more cost-effectively for something else.

 Saving for Retirement

-Is it possible to save too much for retirement?
-Absolutely.
-I began asking this question when I reached the annual pre-tax contribution limit for my 401(k) a few years back, which is currently $16,500.
-After running the numbers, and years of sacrifice by devoting a good chunk of my annual salary increases to bolster my retirement savings contributions, I decided that I had finally reached a point in my life where it was time to start spending more of the fruits of my labor on the present, as opposed to the future.
+Yes, it is possible to save too much for retirement.
+I came to this conclusion more than a few years ago after reaching the annual pre-tax contribution limit for my 401(k).
+I ran the numbers and decided that I’d finally reached a point in my life where it was time to start spending more of the fruits of my labor on the present, as opposed to the future.
 I mean, what’s the point of living a financially responsible life only to end up dying with a million bucks or more in the bank?

 Reality Check: The truth is, most people tend to be overly conservative when it comes to estimating how much money they’ll really need in retirement, especially if you consider data from the US Department of Labor that shows most people actually spend less money as they get older — not more — despite higher healthcare expenditures.
 As a result, a lot of folks end up retiring later than necessary, and/or leaving large inheritances for their heirs.